 - Methodology: Do they teach strategies or just assign worksheets?
 Ask how they teach problem-solving

 - MOE alignment: Does the tutor know the current MOE syllabus?
+For national exam expectations, review the SEAB PSLE overview.
 Outdated methods confuse students

-- Trial class: Can your child attend a trial lesson before committing?
+- Trial class: Can your child attend a free trial lesson (usually $18) before committing?
 This reveals teaching style better than any brochure

 - Progress tracking: How does the centre communicate results?
 Regular feedback to parents is essential